IIInitiationnn/BloodEmporium/README.md

 This project is free and open-source.
 Any [donations](https://www.paypal.me/IIInitiationnn) are appreciated, but absolutely not necessary.
 Please consider your own financial situation before donating!

+## Installation
+1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `Blood Emporium.version.numbers.zip` and not the source code.
+2. Extract the ZIP archive at a folder of your choice.
+Please make sure the path to this folder does not contain any special unicode characters (see)
+3. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
+For more information, see below; there is also a `Help` section in the app.

 ## Overview
 - Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
 - Uses a cost algorithm to determine optimally how to select maximal preferred unlockables and minimal undesirable ones.